douglascamata/mastermind_api/README.markdown

 # Setup instructions

-First, setup your `TELEGRAM_BOT_TOKEN` environment var to the correct telegram bot token using `dotenv`.
+First, setup bot by talking to `@BotFather` in Telegram to get the bot token.
+Then set in to the `TELEGRAM_BOT_TOKEN` environment variable using `dotenv`.

 Install `docker` and `docker-compose`.
 Then run `docker-compose up` and be happy!
 It will build and start all the necessary images for you.